ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 In C and C++, a null pointer dereference is also undefined (e.g., evaluating “**&#42;p**” when **p** is **NULL**).
 This means that an attempt to dereference a null pointer does not necessarily lead to trying to read an invalid value, the program might do *anything* at all.

-🔔 *Null Pointer Dereference* ([CWE-476](https://cwe.mitre.org/data/definitions/476.html)) is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #14.
+🔔 *Null Pointer Dereference* ([CWE-476](https://cwe.mitre.org/data/definitions/476.html)) is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #15 and 2019 CWE Top 25 #14.

 In C  and C++, signed integer overflow is undefined (e.g., an **int** with value **MAX_INT** with 1 added to it).
 There is no guarantee that signed integers wrap; instead, the program might do anything at all.

-🔔  Integer overflow or wraparound is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #8.
+🔔  Integer overflow or wraparound is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #12 and 2019 CWE Top 25 #8.
 It is [CWE-190](https://cwe.mitre.org/data/definitions/190.html), *Integer overflow or wraparound* (though this CWE also covers unsigned wraparound, which is defined in C and C++).

 Perhaps by now it is clear why many people recommend avoiding C and C++ if the code has to be secure.
 For a variety of reasons, it is more difficult to write secure software in these languages!
 But again, there are *reasons* that people choose these languages, and of course, if something is already written in these languages, it is hard to change.